SuperKogito/SuperKogito.github.io/_sources/blog/NaiveVad.rst.txt

 |
-I already tested the VAD using the following sample_ that can be downloaded from here_.
+I already tested the VAD using the following sample_ that can be downloaded from `Open Speech Repository`_.
 The difference between the input and output shows that the VAD is functional.

 .. raw:: html